 - 1856 LA (Last Island) Category 4.
 400 deaths.

 - 1926 FL (Miami, MS/AL/Pensacola) Category 4.
 372 deaths.

-Names of deadly hurricanes are retired by the World Meteorlogical Organization (WMO).
+- Did You Know?
+The names of these deadly hurricanes are retired by the World Meteorological Organization (WMO).
 See the list of retired hurricane names.